Q: I want to get international experience through the GAP Program, but I don’t want to miss out on my internship. Is it possible for me to do both?

 - Translator while in-country (where relevant)

-To minimize the financial impact on students, the only anticipated out-of-pocket expenses will be meals, souvenirs, and passports if necessary.
+The out-of-pocket expenses are meals, souvenirs, personal and US-based ground transportation, and passport fees.
 International students will still be required to pay the international student fee for enrollment in the summer term.

 Where possible, the program will prepay for expenses prior to students' travel.
 However, in some circumstances (e.g. taxies) students will need to pay for expenses while in-country and provide receipts for reimbursement upon return to the U.S.